 For projects that have significant cost restraints, MLV might be the only option to increase the STC without breaking the bank.
-However, for long-term projects that can afford a 20% cost premium then Wall Blokker provides superior performance and results.
+However, for long-term projects that can afford a premium soundproofing materials then Wall Blokker provides superior performance and results.

 Consensus on MLV and Soundproofing Membranes:

 Ultimately, Mass-Loaded Vinyl and other soundproofing membranes can be most effective when used in tested assemblies where STC performance is critical.
 Using MLV is often much more effective than double-stacking layers of drywall, but contractors and installers should be sure to ask for performance data (not just marketing material) and ensure that pricing is competitive.

 Mass Loaded Vinyl and Wall Blokker in Field Installations: